JuliaMath/InverseLaplace.jl/docs/src/index.md

 ```@contents
 ```

+Note: the last version of this module supporting Julia v0.4 is tagged v0.0.2

 ## Inverse Laplace transform types

 Constructing these types returns a callable object that evaluates the inverse transform at specified points.